 This is a guest post by Nadia Jones.

 It is not uncommon for a blog to run stagnant and die out.
 There are countless attempts at successful blogging that just fall short, lose momentum, and lose focus.
 All too often, however, talented and spirited bloggers give up on their projects, allowing their blogs to slowly fizzle out of existence.
 Staying focused and active within the blogosphere is a task that many people underestimate.
 Finding consistent passion, excitement, and energy for your blog is not always going to be easy.
 For those fantastic blogs that you just simply lost track of, don't scrap them yet: there are ways to bring them back to life.
-Try these four tips to resuscitate a dead or dying blog.
+Try these four tips to bring a dead or dying blog back to life.

 1. Do Something New